EyeSeeTea/datadictionary/README.md

 ### Dashboard tab configuration

-For the dashboard tabs two sql views are required:
+For the dashboard tab two sql views are required:
 - sqlView: This sql view lists all the dashboards in the database.
 This information can be retrieved using the dhis2 API.
 The sql view id can be configured [here](index.html#L98)
 ```
 <input id="sqlViewSettings" type="text" value="[INSERT_SQLVIEW_ID]"/>